Return to Redox menu

 The three Mn atoms must each have an integer oxidation number.
 This is satisfied if two Mn are each a +3 and the third Mn is a +2.

-Bonus Problem: Superoxide is not commonly mentioned in introductory chemistry classes. it is the polyatomic ion O2¯.
+Problem #28: Superoxide is not commonly mentioned in introductory chemistry classes.
+It is the polyatomic ion O2¯.
 KO2 is the most well-known of the superoxides.
 What are the oxidation numbers on each oxygen in the superoxide anion?

 It appears that, within the superoxide, each oxygen must have an oxidation number of −1⁄2.